 Second-Degree AV Block

-In second-degree heart block, some electrical signals fail to reach the ventricles.
-As a result, occasional heartbeats are “dropped.”
+In second-degree heart block, some electrical signals fail to reach the ventricles, causing occasional missed heartbeats.

 Third-Degree (Complete) AV Block